CatalinVoineag/battleship/README.md

 Long version: [see wikipedia](https://secure.wikimedia.org/wikipedia/en/wiki/Battleship_game)

+* Create a directory in 'contestants/' with your team name, and within that a file called 'player.rb'.
 * Each player starts with a fleet of 5 ships, of length 5, 4, 3, 3, and 2.
 * Each player places their ships horizontally or vertically on a 10x10 grid; this is not visible to their opponent.
 * Players take turns to fire at positions on the grid, gradually revealing where their opponent’s ships are and are not located.